How to Do Payroll in Ohio: What Every Employer Needs to Know

 Ohio is one of the easiest states for employers because it has so few rules on payroll, time off, and breaks.
 However, pay close attention to income tax calculations, as Ohio’s income taxes include school district income taxes.
-Below, we cover the basics of doing payroll in Ohio.
+Below, we cover the basics of how to do payroll in Ohio.

 |